Makr91/ha_easgen/README.md

 ## Emergency Alert System
 This is a platform integration for [Emergency Alert System](https://www.fcc.gov/emergency-alert-system) for Home Assistant to Generate a the EAS Alerts for Satellites.

+Currently only the United States EAS system is in place.
+Support for other countries is welcome to be submitted via a PR.

 ### ⚠️ IMPORTANT LEGAL NOTICE

 **This integration generates Emergency Alert System (EAS) tones.
 The reproduction of EAS tones is strictly regulated by the Federal Communications Commission (FCC).**